AqwamCreates/DataPredict-Neural/docs/API/Cores/AutomaticDifferentiationTensor.md

 #### Parameters:

-* AutomaticDifferentiationTensor: The exponent tensor to be used by the automatic differentiation tensor object.
+* AutomaticDifferentiationTensor: The exponent tensor object to be used by the automatic differentiation tensor object.

 #### Returns